whoisutsav/cancellation-study-osdi/README.md

 As a shortcut to reproduce results, we have included links to our previous query runs here.
 To re-run a query at a link provided, the user can trigger a "dummy" recompilation (by entering a new line at the end of the query) and then clicking the "Run" button.

-Users can also query against other apps.
-Instructions are provided below.

 ![img](img/trigger-recompilation.jpg)

 ![img](img/rerun-query.jpg)